What are some SMART goal examples for work?

 The SMART goal examples above are related to career responsibilities or work tasks.
 Taking care of your health and wellness is also important to improve productivity and performance at work.

-SMART health goal examples for improving health and optimizing well-being can be focused on getting more sleep, engaging in hobbies, spending time with friends and family, healthy eating, or exercise.
+SMART health goal examples for improving health and optimizing well-being can be focused on getting more sleep, engaging in hobbies, spending time with friends and family, healthy eating, or exercising.

 Some SMART health goal examples for employees are: